 How Replacing Your Trim Can Make a Big Difference

 There’s a lot to think about when preparing to make home improvements.
 Where should you begin?
 Which projects should take priority?
-And what will your budget allow?
+And what will your budget allow (for example: how much does it really cost to install crown molding?)?
 For most people, painting resides at the top of this to-do list -- after all, changing your property’s color scheme goes a long way toward transforming its appearance.
 However, interior and exterior painting aren’t the only tasks that can change your home’s appeal for the better.
 Indeed, refreshing, repairing, and/or replacing your trim can make a big difference in the way your home looks and feels, and can also increase its value and help protect your surfaces.

 How Trim Replacement Can Help Your Home

 Alter the Style of Your Interior

 What makes a home modern?
 Perhaps a better question would be: what determines a home’s overall style?
 The answer is multi-faceted, of course, but the shape, size, design, and orientation of a home’s interior trim plays a major role in defining its aesthetic.
 Changing out thin, basic trim with larger, wider, ornamented pieces can give a drab property classic appeal.
 Conversely, replacing intricate crown molding with something more sleek and smooth can instantly modernize an interior.
 Simply put, replacing trim in a thoughtful manner can alter and unify the style of home’s inside feel without needing to overhaul other major aspects (i.e. tearing down walls or replacing every piece of furniture).
 That said, tasks such as interior painting and decorating can achieve similar results, just in different ways.
 Tackling all of these interior projects in concert will achieve the strongest effect.